 - To develop the value of self-respect and self-discipline, alongside tolerance and respect for others and the environment.

 Through our commitment to individual excellence for each pupil, together with an holistic philosophy that underpins an all-round education, we aim to provide a place of learning where all pupils thrive because they are happy.
-We are able to do this because we provide an independent education that:
+We are able to do this because we provide an independent education that offers:

-- Is co-educational at every stage (15 months to 18 years)
+- A co-educational education at every stage (Two to 18 years)